How to Do Keyword Research in 2024 + Free ToolsMy Process for Getting 10 Million+ Readers to My Blog (from Organic Search)

 And as a quick aside, if you’re having trouble with your content planning efforts, you can grab my free blog planner bundle and turn things up a notch today.

 When I first started blogging, I couldn’t afford fancy tools.
 That sucked.
-And that’s why I’ve built a stable of powerful free blogging tools ranking from keyword research to an AI article writer, blog idea generator and more.
-Free for all to use—no strings attached.
+And that’s why I’ve built a stable of powerful free blogging tools ranging from keyword research to an AI article writer, blog idea generator and more.
+Forever free for all to use—no strings attached.

 Here’s what you need to know about keyword research and how to drive more monthly readers from search engines.
 But first, let’s cover the basics.